 Lovekin are based in Ash, between Aldershot and Guildford and we’ve been here since we started in 1986.
-For boiler replacement or for central heating installation we cover an area, where Surrey, Hampshire and Berkshire meet, that stretches out to Basingstoke, Bracknell, Leatherhead, Woking, Cranleigh, Haslemere and Alton.
-The full list is on the right.
+For boiler replacement and central heating installation we work in Guildford and Godalming, Farnham and Farnborough, Aldershot, Camberley and Woking.

-Outside hours leave us a message and we’ll ring you back.
+Outside hours leave us a message; we’ll ring you back

 If you prefer you can email us

 You’re welcome to ring us if you’re looking for a quote for a new gas boiler or a full central heating system but if you simply want to talk about options and need advice, that’s fine too.